You are here:

 Commuter Students

-• Lockers to store books and supplies are provided in the Academic Center.
+- Lockers to store books and supplies are provided in the Academic Center.
 You must provide your own lock for the locker you choose.
-All lockers must be emptied by the end of the May term of each year.
+All lockers must be emptied by the end of the May term of each year or by any special designated times.

-• Cafe 1812 features organic and fairly traded Lycoming Warrior Blend coffees and espresso drinks, roasted by Alabaster Coffee of Williamsport, PA.
-In addition to coffee, Cafe 1812 offers smoothies, milkshakes, sandwiches and salads made to order, and a variety of grab and go choices.
-The hours of operation are Monday thru Friday, 7:00 AM to 3:00 PM.
+- Cafe 1812 features organic and fairly traded Lycoming Warrior Blend coffees and espresso drinks, roasted by Alabaster Coffee of Williamsport, PA.
+In addition to coffee, Cafe 1812 offers a variety of made-to-order sandwiches and salads, and a great selection of freshly made On the Go! choices.
+Orders may be placed using the GET mobile app if desired.
+Cafe 1812 hours of operation are Monday thru Friday, 7:00 AM to 3:00 PM.

-• Gateway Cafe is another convenient retail location offering espresso drinks, upscale sandwiches and soups, and assorted grab and go items.
-The Gateway Cafe is open Monday thru Friday, 8:00 AM to 3:00 PM and Saturdays from 9:00 AM to 2:00 PM.
+- Gateway Cafe is another convenient dining retail location offering customizable smoothies made from fresh fruit, hand pressed panini sandwiches, an assortment of espresso drinks, and a great selection of freshly made On the Go! choices.
+The Gateway Cafe is open Monday thru Friday, 10:00 AM to 2:00 PM.

-• Notices of meetings and other events are displayed prominently on closed circuit television monitors in Pennington Lounge.
+- Notices of meetings and other events are prominently displayed on digital display television monitors across campus, including Pennington Lounge, Burchfield Lounge, as well as academic and administrative buildings.
 Additionally, the College's Event Calendar can be accessed on the Lycoming College home page.

 Dining